MakingSense/makingsense.github.io/migration-to-git/4-flows/dp-flow.md

 Each developer has a fork of `upstream`, and it is refereed in his own local clone as `origin`.
 If he wants, he could add references to other developers forks in order to be updated about their work or cherry pick some commits.

-In developer's forks, there will be stored the features branches.
+In developer's forks, there will be stored the _feature branches_.

 The result should be something similar to this: